 Certain MVS/XA macro expansions cannot execute on an MVS/370 system.
-These macros are downward incompatible.
-Parameters that are new for MVS/XA are not supported by the MVS/370 versions of the downward incompatible macros.
+These macros are not downwardly compatible.
+Macros that are new for MVS/XA or new parameters are not supported by the MVS/370 versions of the downward incompatible macros.
 In some cases the new parameters are ignored, in other cases they cause assembly errors.
 Callers executing in 31-bit addressing mode must use the MVS/XA version of these downward incompatible macro instructions.
 The following macro instructions are the downward incompatible macros described in this book: